icaruslabs/icarus-dashboard/README.md

 To install Icarus Dashboard on a MacOS device, please download the zip file in our [latest release](https://github.com/icaruslabs/icarus-dashboard/releases).
 The extracted folder contains the application, which you should move in your Applications folder.
 You must have Icarus Labs cPanel credentials to use Icarus Dashboard.

 #### For Developers:
+To enable developer tools, uncomment line 15 in `main.js`.

 Install dependencies ([node](https://github.com/nodejs/node), [npm](https://github.com/npm/cli), [electron](https://github.com/electron/electron), [electron-packager](https://github.com/electron-userland/electron-packager)):
 ```
 $ npm install